 Single room occupancy units (SROs) are small, one-room units occupied by a single individual, and may either have shared or private kitchen and bathroom facilities.
 The Zoning Code does not currently contain provisions for SRO housing.
-Program 12 has been included to amend the Zoning Code to adopt provisions for SRO units permitting them in at least one zoning district.
+Program 12 has been included to amend the Zoning Code to adopt provisions for SRO units permitting them in at least one zoning district with appropriate development standards to facilitate the development of SRO housing.

-Community Care Facilities
+Group Homes Community Care Facilities

+As described in Chapter 5, Section 1566.3 of the California Health and Safety Code requires licensed residential facilities serving six or fewer persons to be considered a residential use of property for purposes of local zoning ordinances.
+No local agency can impose stricter zoning or building and safety standards on these residential facilities than is required of a family dwelling of the same type in the same zone.

+In December 2022, HCD produced a Group Home Technical Advisory that provides guidance about how local governments may regulate group homes in compliance with housing law and their affirmative obligation under state law to further fair housing.
+Group homes of all sizes must be treated the same as any other residential use to ensure persons with disabilities have equal opportunity to live in a community.
+Requiring a use permit for group homes of more than six persons has been identified by HCD as a fair housing issue.

-The City currently has provisions for community care facilities that by definition includes: non-medical residential care facilities, therapeutic day services facilities, adult day care, foster family homes, and social rehabilitation facilities.
+The City currently has some provisions for group housing types including housing for developmentally disabled persons (capacity of up to 8 persons permitted in all residential zones).
+However, the Zoning Code does not include clear standards applying to this use.
+Application of this use type as a mechanism to establish provisions for group housing does not clearly encompass all group housing types that should be provided for as required by State law.
+Further, the Zoning Code does not currently contain specific provisions for group housing with 7 or more persons (unrelated to boarding houses).
+The Housing Element includes Program 12 to allow group housing in all zones that allow residential uses in the same manner. in compliance with the State's definition of family. community care facilities that by definition includes: non-medical residential care facilities, therapeutic day services facilities, adult day care, foster family homes, and social rehabilitation facilities.
 Community care facilities with six or fewer persons are permitted in any single-family residential zoning district and are required to be 500 feet from a facility of a similar type.
-These provisions, however, do not encompass all of the residential care facility types covered under the Lanterman
+These provisions, however, do not encompass all of the residential care facility types covered under the Lanterman Act.

-Act.
 The Zoning Code does not currently contain provisions for community care facilities or other forms of group housing with 7 or more persons.
 Program 12 has been included to allow community care facilities for more than 6 persons in all zones that allow single-family uses by right in the same manner, in compliance with the State definition of family and remove distance separation requirements or site planning requirements for community care facilities that differ from other residential uses.